simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

 <div class="flex-col justify-center">
   <p>Using the command <b>"apax hwc manage-users"</b>, you can list all known users, assign passwords, and create users.
 As with the other commands, you must specify the PLC name and the location of the PLC config file the user is currently in.
-Note: Role assignment is still done via the hwl condig file.
+Note: Role assignment is still done via the hwl config file.
 Therefore, both the config file and user management in the PLC Security Configuration File must be maintained.</p>
   <br>
   <p> The command now offers the following options:
     <ul>